carbonaut/release-docs/README.md

     - `config.xml`
 6. Publish a GitHub release and comment on released Pull Requests/Issues ([`@semantic-release/github`](https://github.com/semantic-release/github))
 7. Upload the new generated CHANGELOG to a S3 bucket ([release-docs-changelog-upload-s3](#release-docs-changelog-upload-s3))
+8. Send a release notification on Slack from a slack bot ([`semantic-release-slack-bot`](https://github.com/juliuscc/semantic-release-slack-bot))

 ## Install